General classification in the Tour de France: History

 He spoke of the next year's race, when "I won the first stage and was beaten by a tyre by Bossus in the second.
 On the following stage, the maillot jaune passed to Georget after a crash."

 The Tour historian Jacques Augendre called Thys "a valorous rider... well-known for his intelligence" and said his claim "seems free from all suspicion".
 But: "No newspaper mentions a yellow jersey before the war.
 Being at a loss for witnesses, we can't solve this enigma."

 According to the official history, the first yellow jersey was worn by the Frenchman Eugène Christophe in the stage from Grenoble to Geneva on July 19, 1919.
+Christophe disliked wearing it and complained that spectators imitated canaries whenever he passed.
+There was no formal presentation when Christophe wore his first yellow jersey in Grenoble, from where the race left at 2 am for the 325 km to Geneva.
+He was given it the night before and tried it on later in his hotel.

 The colour was chosen either to reflect the yellow newsprint of the organising newspaper, L'Auto, or because yellow was an unpopular colour and therefore the only one available with which a manufacturer could create jerseys at late notice.
 The two possibilities have been promoted equally but the idea of matching the colour of Desgrange's newspaper seems more probable because Desgrange wrote: "This morning I gave the valiant Christophe a superb yellow jersey.
 You already know that our director decided that the man leading the race [de tête du classement général] should wear a jersey in the colours of L'Auto.
 The battle to wear this jersey is going to be passionate."

-Christophe disliked wearing it, anyway, and complained that spectators imitated canaries whenever he passed.
-It was a habit encouraged by his nickname of Cri-Cri (from "Christophe") which is French babytalk for a bird.
-Christophe remembered riders and spectators teasing: "Ah, the yellow jersey!
-Isn't he beautiful, the canary?
-What are you doing, Madame Cri-Cri", adding, "And that lasted the whole course."

-There was no formal presentation when Christophe wore his first yellow jersey in Grenoble, from where the race left at 2 am for the 325 km to Geneva.
-He was given it the night before and tried it on later in his hotel.

-In the next Tour de France in 1920, the yellow jersey was initially not awarded, but after the ninth stage, it was introduced again.
+In the next Tour de France in 1920, the yellow jersey was initially not awarded but after the ninth stage, it was introduced again.

 After Desgrange's death, his stylized initials were added to the yellow jersey, originally on the chest.
 They moved in 1969 to the sleeve to make way for a logo advertising Virlux.
 A further advertisement for the clothing company Le Coq Sportif appeared at the bottom of the zip fastener at the neck, the first supplementary advertisement on the yellow jersey.

-Desgrange's initials returned to the front of the jersey in 1972, some years on the left, others on the right.
+Desgrange's initials returned to the front of the jersey in 1972.
 They were removed in 1984 to make way for a commercial logo but Nike added them again in 2003 as part of the Tour's centenary celebrations.
 One set of initials is now worn on the upper right chest of the jersey.